 - XACK is the command that allows a consumer to mark a pending message as correctly processed.

 #Creating a consumer group

 Assuming I have a key

 mystream of type stream already existing, in order to create a consumer group I just need to do the following:

 As you can see in the command above when creating the consumer group we have to specify an ID, which in the example is just

 $.
-This is needed because the consumer group, among the other states, must have an idea about what message to serve next at the first consumer connecting, that is, what is the current last message ID when the group was just created?
+This is needed because the consumer group, among the other states, must have an idea about what message to serve next at the first consumer connecting, that is, what was the last message ID when the group was just created.
 If we provide

 $ as we did, then only new messages arriving in the stream from now on will be provided to the consumers in the group.
 If we specify

 0 instead the consumer group will consume all the messages in the stream history to start with.
 Of course, you can specify any other valid ID.
 What you know is that the consumer group will start delivering messages that are greater than the ID you specify.
 Because